AWS microservices overview

 DynamoDB

 DynamoDB is the primary NoSQL offering from AWS.
-NoSAL services are another take at eliminating that single point of failure for highly distributed systems like microservices.
+NoSAL services are another way to eliminate that single point of failure for highly distributed systems like microservices.
 Other popular examples include CouchDB, Cassandra, Riak, and MongoDB.
-Each one is tuned for particular use cases, but they are largely interchangeable conceptually.
+Each one is tuned for particular use cases but is primarily interchangeable conceptually.
 They are meant to replace or augment a traditional RDBS and provide data storage in a "cloud-native" manner.
-In practice, this means that they can scale horizontally, by adding more servers to a cluster more easily than a traditional RDBS can.
+In practice, they can scale horizontally by adding more servers to a cluster more efficiently than a traditional RDBS.
 The horizontal scalability provides benefits to performance and reliability by spreading the workaround, but also lets you manage data volumes that far exceed what would be possible with monolithic RDBS.

 Redshift

-Datawarehousing is used primarily to provide business intelligence and analytics services over very large data sets.
+Data warehousing primarily provides business intelligence and analytics services over huge data sets.
 Often, this is in the form of data that has been cubed.
-Simply put, this is not only the data but how the data has changed over time.
-Adding this element of time is one factor that has forced people to re-think data storage for real-time analytics because traditional RDBS simply weren't designed for this.
-Redshift provides a solution to this through column-oriented data storage and massively parallel computing resources.
+Simply put, this is not only the data but also how it has changed over time.
+Adding this element of time is one factor that has forced people to re-think data storage for real-time analytics because traditional RDBS weren't designed for this.
+Redshift solves this through column-oriented data storage and massively parallel computing resources.
 It is accessed through a (mostly) Postgres-compatible SQL syntax.

-In practice, a mature microservices-based application will likely need multiple kinds of storage to meet the requirements of its users.
+In practice, a mature microservices-based application will likely need multiple kinds of storage to meet its users' requirements.
 AWS has managed offerings in all of the major categories of data storage systems and regularly adds new ones.
 These services offer a level of performance and reliability that would be difficult to match using a self-managed deployment.

 Visibility

 The final layer of a microservices-based system is visibility, which refers to how you get insights into what the services are doing, letting you make improvements as needed.
 Some people consider this a separate entity, but I disagree with that position.
-One of the major criticisms leveled against microservice architectures is that their complexity makes them too difficult to troubleshoot.
-The best way to combat this problem is to design the visibility layer in with the rest of the application and infrastructure and to treat it as a similarly distributed system.
+One major criticism against microservice architectures is that their complexity makes them too difficult to troubleshoot.
+The best way to combat this problem is to design the visibility layer with the rest of the application and infrastructure and to treat it as a similarly distributed system.
 You can do this via metrics collection and log aggregation.
 AWS provides this primarily under their Cloudwatch service.
-It is simple to deploy, and quite inexpensive for what it offers.
+It is simple to deploy and relatively inexpensive based on what it offers.

-There will come a point where Cloudwatch won't meet your needs, however.
-In fact, visibility at large is one area where AWS is surprisingly weak.
-Many of their services don't provide all the metrics that an operations group needs.
-If they do provide them, the ability to visualize and dashboard them in Cloudwatch is limited.
-Log aggregation also leaves something to be desired: each AWS service can potentially produce logs in a different way.
+However, there will come a point where Cloudwatch won't meet your needs.
+Visibility at large is one area where AWS is surprisingly weak.
+Many of their services only provide some metrics that an operations group needs.
+If they do offer them, the ability to visualize and dashboard them in Cloudwatch is limited.
+Log aggregation also leaves something to be desired: each AWS service can produce logs differently.
 Many, but not all, can send logs directly to Cloudwatch.
 Some store their logs as streams of files to S3.
 Others store them internally to the service itself.
-They must be extracted via the management console or API, and then fed into another system for aggregation.
+They must be extracted via the management console or API and then fed into another system for aggregation.

-To augment what AWS provides, I recommend the addition of more fine-grained metrics collection where possible, a time-series database (TSDB) for long-term storage of metrics, and a visualization and dashboarding system.
-Netdata (metrics), Graphite (TSDB), and Grafana (Dashboard) are all prominent examples of Open Source tools that fill the gaps in the AWS offerings.
-Together, they offer superior real-time and historical visibility into metrics, and powerful dashboarding options while still remaining manageable for small teams.
+I recommend adding more fine-grained metrics collection, a time-series database (TSDB) for long-term metrics storage, and a visualization and dashboarding system to augment what AWS provides.
+Netdata (metrics), Graphite (TSDB), and Grafana (Dashboard) are all prominent examples of Open-Source tools that fill the gaps in the AWS offerings.
+Together, they offer superior real-time and historical visibility into metrics and powerful dashboarding options while still remaining manageable for small teams.

 undefined

-As your needs grow, you'll likely also want a more sophisticated log aggregation tool.
-Cloudwatch Logs is pretty limited in this space, and they only recently started adding features to make it more robust.
+You'll also want a more sophisticated log aggregation tool as your needs grow.
+Cloudwatch Logs is limited in this space, and they only recently started adding features to make it more robust.
 A promising Open Source alternative is Loki.
-It is a Prometheus-like log aggregator that is fairly new but gaining traction.
+It is a Prometheus-like log aggregator that is relatively new but gaining traction.
 The standard self-managed tool for this is the Elasticstack suite of tools built around Elasticsearch.
 It generally works very well but can be particularly complicated to manage and use.
-AWS offers a managed Elasticstack service, but they are very prescriptive in how it is configured and used, so there is a good chance you may not be able to leverage it.
+AWS offers a managed Elasticstack service, but they are very prescriptive in configuring and using it, so you may be unable to leverage it.

 The final piece of visibility tooling that is especially valuable for microservices is an application performance monitoring (APM) system.
-APM tools are generally a combination of a probe that gets built into the application to be monitored, and a data aggregation and analysis service that is used to view the data coming from the probes.
-AWS does not currently have an offering in this space, and there aren't any Open Source options that I'm aware of (at the time of writing), but there are many commercial products available.
+APM tools are generally a combination of a probe built into the application to be monitored and a data aggregation and analysis service used to view the data coming from the probes.
+AWS has yet to offer an offering in this space, and I'm not aware of any open-source options (at the time of writing), but many commercial products are available.
 Some examples include New Relic APM, Appdynamics, and Dynatrace.
 They are expensive, but if you are operating microservices at a sufficiently large scale, they provide insights that would be very difficult to obtain otherwise.

 Conclusion

 The array of tools that AWS offers to support microservice-based applications is impressive.
-They provide a sufficiently gentle on-ramp to help newcomers get started, but enough power and flexibility to meet the needs of even the most demanding applications.
-If AWS put more effort into improving the visibility elements of its services, it could truly be a one-stop-shop for the microservice application architect.
-Until then, though, there are a variety of ways to fill those gaps with free or Open Source tools or SaaS offerings from third parties.
+They provide a sufficiently gentle onramp to help newcomers get started but enough power and flexibility to meet the needs of even the most demanding applications.
+If AWS puts more effort into improving the visibility elements of its services, it could be a one-stop-shop for the microservice application architect.
+Until then, there are various ways to fill those gaps with free or Open Source tools or SaaS offerings from third parties.

-If you're interested in trying it out for yourself, sign up for our free trial.
-You can also sign up for a demo and we can talk about the best Hosted monitoring solutions for you.
+If you want to try it out, sign up for our free trial.
+You can also sign up for a demo, and we can discuss the best Hosted monitoring solutions for you.

 You might also like other posts...